Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 RPCC service desk: 607-255-6214

-Outside of service center hours, you may contact your area's on-call staff person; his or her contact information will be posted at the service center and at your building's main entrance.
+Outside of service center hours, you may contact your area's on-call staff person; contact information will be posted at the service center and at your building's main entrance.

 West Campus check-in